ternaus/robot-surgery-segmentation/README.rst

 Evaluation
 ----------
-The evaluation is different for a binary and multi-class segmentation.
+The evaluation is different for a binary and multi-class segmentation:

 [1] In the case of binary segmentation it calculates jaccard (dice) per image / per video and then the predictions are avaraged.